Vettabase/vagrant-mindsdb/README.md

 ### Exposing ports to the host

+Vagrant allows you to expose a guest system's ports to the host.
+In our case, this allows any MariaDB or MySQL compatible client installed on the host system to connect to MindsDB.

 You can expose some ports to the host system using these settings.

 * YAML dictionary: `ports.`